Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 - *Moon fairy [FAIRY]*, very good regardless of fairy synergy, free magic card and helps search for a specific card
 - *Elder fairy [FAIRY]*, very good for the mana, once it removes it doesn't count as a fairy in your deck anymore but still great card
-- *Fairy queen I [FAIRY]*, good card once the quest is completed, you can afford to take it in low inferno but at some point you won't have time to complete the quest
+- *Fairy queen I [FAIRY]*, good card once the quest is completed, you can afford to take it in low inferno but at some point you won't have time to complete the quest, the fairy deck does make it easier to complete though
-- *Fairy warrior [FAIRY]* or *Lullyp [BEASTMAN][FAIRY]*, scaling attack and shield base on number of fairies, take only one as they are combat cards and don't exile.
+- *Fairy warrior [FAIRY]* or *Lullyp [BEASTMAN][FAIRY]*, scaling attack and shield based on number of fairies, take only one as they are combat cards and don't exile.
 It's one of your defensive option.
 - *Night fairy [FAIRY]*, this card lets you reshuffle your deck and grab all the fairy spawns in your exile immediately, very good if you have *Dark sigil* and want them for healing before you cycle through your whole deck.
 As it doesn't exile, it can get annoying in your deck but it's alright.
 Beware you might not want the overcharge which will make the spawns not free anymore, so be careful to have another race in your deck.

 ### Other good cards:

 - *Mystic bird*, although not a fairy, he scales with fairies like *Fairy warrior [FAIRY]* and *Lullyp [BEASTMAN][FAIRY]*.
 The nice thing is that he is a magic card and not combat, he also attacks every enemy but that's not very important here as it won't be your main source of damage.
 - *The timeshifter [ANGEL]*, can get all your fairy spawns back from exile for a second round.
 Since you get both the spanwner and the spawnees, it's like getting triple the amount of spawns
+- *Blessed lady [ANGEL]*, gives some armor and an angel on the counter for *Blessed fairy [FAIRY][ANGEL]*

 ### Specific skills:

 - *Shield of shadows* (6 gems), basically 3 shields per spawn card, that's quite a lot
 - *Solid shell* (7 gems), decent shields but more expensive than *Shield of shadows* and less shields
 - *Fairy doll* (8 gems), gives you an exile card counting for 3 fairies, not the best skill but decent
-- *Dark sigil* (11 gems), as I said before fairy spawns help you maintain HP and *dark sigil* helps you play all the spawns on turn 1.
+- *Dark sigil* (11 gems), as I said before fairy spawns help you maintain HP and *Dark sigil* helps you play all the spawns on turn 1.
 Game changing skill, usually a sure win once you've secured hp recovery
 - *Opal stone* (18 gems), expensive but counts as 2 fairies for free, the 2 angels can be good for *Blessed fairy [FAIRY][ANGEL]* too.
 Keep in mind that you get 2 demons on the counter so *sun priestess* will give you debuff.

-**Advice** : very good strategy in low infernos where first fight are easy enough to let you get your deck started.
+**Advice** : very good strategy in low infernos where first fights are easy enough to let you get your deck started.
 In higher infernos, only do it if you find cards like *Fairy princess [FAIRY]*, *Moon fairy [FAIRY]* and *Elder fairy [FAIRY]* first, which are good anyway, before committing to too many fairy spawns.

 **Alternative** : get some strength and you can kill enemies with the spawns from *Blessed fairy [FAIRY][ANGEL]* if you have enough fairies and angels in your deck.
-Even if it isn't enough to commplete the kill you can use *Fairy warrior [FAIRY]*, *Lullyp [BEASTMAN][FAIRY]* or *Mystic bird* to finish the kill.
+Even if it isn't enough to commplete the kill you can use *Fairy warrior [FAIRY]*, *Lullyp [BEASTMAN][FAIRY]* or *Mystic bird* to finish.
 You can use the skill *Phantom spear* for extra damage and if you have *Dark sigil* you might consider taking *Devil's dead* (11 gems) to get crazy strength and finish quick.
 Take it only after *Dark sigil*.

 ## Attack strategy: Energy golem alone